ManishaMatta/SP500/README.md

 ### V. Code Execution

 The code can be run in three modes: default, scrape and static.
-The analysis charts pop-up after the code execution, and are also save in the **../resource/output/<mode>** directory.
+Please execute the commands from the module directory The analysis charts pop-up after the code execution, and are also save in the **../resource/output/<mode>** directory.
 Currently, the code will finish execution only after manual closing of the graphs.
 This is because the code is in debug state.
 The pop-up will be disabled after the code completion